-In 2019, you can enter any store which sells running shoes and walk out with a pair that fits narrow feet.
+Those days are far gone.
+Today, you can enter any running shoe store and walk out with a pair that fits narrow feet.

 Category 1: Neutral and stability running shoes available in a B (narrow) width.